tardate/trumpeter_catalog/README.md

 Trumpeter 小号手公司 is one of the main scale model manufacturers in China, and [their website](http://www.trumpeter-china.com) is not only available in English, but reasonably informative.

-It is very slow however, a pain to search, and frequently down or inaccessible.
+It is however very slow, a pain to search, and frequently down or inaccessible.

 This is a little weekend project to create a fast and searchable skin for the Trumpeter catalog.